officialnico/py-tutorial/open_sesame.md

   `text = text.strip()`

-  .strip() is a string function that you can use on any string variable
+  .strip() is a string function that you can use on any string variable, it will take off any sorrounding empty spaces (i.e "   hi    " turns to "hi")

 ![](https://imgur.com/c5ewqqZ.jpg)